-For the past several years I have been looking to create a home golf simulator setup that was cost effective.
+For the past several years, I have been looking to create a cost-effective home golf simulator setup.
 Like many of you, I scoured all the options out there.
 Based on all of the research I did for my home golf simulator guide, SkyTrak was the product that enticed me the most.
-A couple of months ago I finally bought one, and am happy to share all of my findings in this in-depth review.
+A couple of months ago, I finally bought one, and am happy to share all of my findings in this in-depth review.

 SkyTrak has been on the market for several years now.
 It has been praised for its accuracy, cost-effectiveness, and software package.
-At $2,000 it is a significant investment for many golfers but pales in comparison to the cost of other launch monitors like Foresight, Trackman, and Flightscope.
+At $2,000, it is a significant investment for many golfers but pales compared to the cost of other launch monitors like Foresight, Trackman, and Flightscope.

 This Is For the Recreational Golfer

-SkyTrak bills itself as providing the accuracy of a more expensive commercial launch monitor with a software package that is geared towards the recreational player.
+SkyTrak bills itself as providing a more expensive commercial launch monitor with a software package geared towards the recreational player.

 It’s a lot of data.
-You need to be trained properly on how to analyze it all and understand how it relates to your swing.
+You need to be trained properly on analyzing it all and understanding how it relates to your swing.

-In my opinion, it’s overload for most recreational golfers.
-I believe if you can get an accurate representation of your ball flight, carry distances, and spin rates than you will have plenty of feedback for your practice sessions at home.
+In my opinion, it’s an overload for most recreational golfers.
+I believe if you can get an accurate representation of your ball flight, carry distances, and spin rates, then you will have plenty of feedback for your practice sessions at home.
 Additionally, the ability to play a simulated golf course only requires ball data.

 Is It Accurate?
 YES!

-When I first spoke with Corey Gavreau last year from Par2Pro for my guide to Home Golf Simulators, the first thing I asked him about was the accuracy of SkyTrak.
-I hadn’t tried it yet, and to be honest I thought it was a little too good to be true at the price point they were offering.
+When I first spoke with Corey Gavreau last year from Par2Pro for my guide to Home Golf Simulators, I asked him about the accuracy of SkyTrak.
+I hadn’t tried it yet, and to be honest, I thought it was a little too good to be true at the price point they were offering.

-Since SkyTrak has been out for several years there have been plenty of people who have tested it against Foresight, Trackman, and Flightscope.
+Since SkyTrak has been out for several years, there have been plenty of people who have tested it against Foresight, Trackman, and Flightscope.
 Almost everyone has reported back that the results have been reasonably close in the proper settings.
-There is no way you could ever expect the exact same data because companies are using different technology to measure.
+There is no way you could ever expect the same data because companies use different technology to measure.

 I Tested Against FlightScope